 Nurturing: As part of the proactive inside sales team’s role, nurturing customer relationships can be effective at every phase of the lifecycle, from welcoming new customers to making mid-sized existing customers feel valued.
 Here are two examples:

 Customer Retention: Followup by an inside sales rep is not just a courtesy.
 It can be a profitable move that can both protect and grow wallet share with customers.
 For some distributors, an annual increase of 1% in customer retention over each of 10 years results in a 20% increase in annual earnings.

 Growing mid-sized accounts: It’s easier and more cost-effective to grow an existing customer than it is to get a new one.
 One of the highest-return activities an inside sales team can do is to grow mid-sized accounts with potential.
 If an outside salesperson has an account base of 50-75 accounts, chances are they are not paying attention to the accounts on the bottom of their list, spending close to three-quarters of their time on their 10 biggest accounts.
 Without those touches, these customers will either continue ordering what they always have, or they will be picked off by the competition.
 A proactive inside sales force can focus on growing these accounts, connecting with customers to better understand their needs so they can cross-sell or upsell other products and services that could benefit them.
 These acorns could either grow into large field sales accounts, or solid and profitable inside sales accounts that still benefit the organization.
-Real Results Marketing has seen mid-sized customers represent opportunities for double-digit growth within timeframes of six months or less when they become a focus.
+Distribution Strategy Group has seen mid-sized customers represent opportunities for double-digit growth within timeframes of six months or less when they become a focus.

 Sample Company Return on Investment: Proactive Inside Sales

 The following has been created to detail financial results expected from a move to a proactive inside sales strategy by a distribution company.
 The results in this report are based on projected costs for the following sample company associated with a project over a five-year period.